 It is hard for those of us without epilepsy to imagine what it’s like to have the neurological disorder.
 Most medical experts can only empathize with their patients.

 But 23-year-old Bailey Royston understands both the clinical and personal sides of epilepsy.
-The UW Health electroencephalogram (EEG) technician, who works at both University Hospital and American Family Children’s Hospital, was diagnosed with epilepsy when she was eight years old.
+The UW Health electroencephalogram (EEG) technician, who works at both University Hospital and American Family Children’s Hospital, was diagnosed with epilepsy when she was 8 years old.

 “My teacher noticed that I was blanking out and staring into space (absence seizures).
 That’s when our primary care physician referred us to UW Health neurologist Dr. Raj Sheth,” said Royston.